shehio/Policy-Gradient/README.md

 ### Reinforcement Learning (Classical, Deep, Evolutionary)
 Applicable to games when there's sufficient learning time.
 Since Q-values (state, action) couldn't be stored for billions of states for video games, academics used funcion approximators, thus neural networks were introduced.

+#### Catastrophic Forgetting
+Catastrophic forgetting, also known as catastrophic interference, is a phenomenon observed in artificial neural networks where the model abruptly and drastically forgets previously learned information upon learning new information.

 ### Suprevised Learning

 | Algorithm Family       | Pros | Cons |